lacma2011/rails5_carrierwave/README.md

-# Rails 5 with CarrierWave and Ads database
+# Rails 5 with CarrierWave and basic page for ads database

 Build docker image when running for the first time:
 >docker-compose build

+Seed DB for first time running:
+>docker-compose run rails rake db:create

 Startup:
 >docker-compose up